What’s the Difference Between a Keloid and a Piercing Bump?

 Keloids grow beyond the piercing site, while piercing bumps remain small and localized.

 Understanding the difference between a keloid and a piercing bump is important because it determines the type of treatment you might need.
-A piercing bump is typically a normal and temporary part of the healing process.
-When you get a piercing, your body initiates a healing response which can sometimes cause a small, raised bump to form around the wound.
+Irritation bumps are typically a normal and temporary part of the healing process after getting a new earring or any type of piercing.
+When you get a piercing, your body initiates a healing response, which can sometimes cause a small, raised bump to form around the wound.
 In most cases, these bumps resolve on their own with proper aftercare.

 In contrast, keloids are the result of an overactive healing process where the body produces too much collagen, leading to an abnormal wound healing response.
 These scars can continue to grow, extending beyond the original injury.
 They are usually firmer, larger, and may have a darker color compared to your natural skin tone.
 Knowing these differences can help you decide when to consult a specialist at The Keloid Plastic Surgery Center for an expert evaluation.